EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

 ## 5. Acceptance criteria

-This section discusses the minimum acceptance criteria at the end of the project.
+This section discusses the acceptance criteria at the end of the project.
 The files we submit will contain the below information.

 ```